keppz/CCCA_Python_workshop/README.md

       - YES to append conda in PATH environment variable in your .bashrc (last point installer)
     * source ~/.bashrc
 - Change directory to CCCA\_Python\_workshop
+- conda install -c conda-forge iris
-- conda env create -f environment.yml
+- conda install -c conda-forge ckanapi
-- conda activate p3
+- conda install pandas

-- jupyter notebook
+You might need to install jupyther kernel in your local python environment to use notebooks.

 ## Description
 Due to the increasing popularity of Python in natural sciences, this workshop